 After Chinese Nationalists overthrew the Manchu Empire in 1911, East Turkistan fell under the rule of warlords of Chinese ethnicity who came to dominate provincial administration in the later years of the Manchu Empire.
 The Chinese central government had little control over East Turkistan during this period.
 The Uyghurs, who wanted to free themselves from foreign domination, staged numerous uprisings against Chinese rule.
 Twice (in 1933 and in 1944) succeeded in setting up an independent East Turkistan Republic (ETR).
 However, these independent republics were overthrown by the military intervention and political intrigue of the Soviet Union.

 , effectively ending the East Turkistan Republic.
 The Chinese communists established the Xinjiang Uyghur Autonomous Region in the territory of East Turkistan.

 The Chinese communist reign in East Turkistan can be considered the darkest chapter in the history of the Uyghurs and East Turkistan.
 Under the current conditions, the very existence of the Uyghur nation is under threat.
-Despite all the brutal and destructive campaigns by the Chinese government against their identity and existence, the Uyghurs and other indigenous peoples of East Turkistan refuse to be subjugated by China and keep carrying the torch of resistance against Chinese occupation, handed down to them by their ancestors.
+Despite all the brutal and destructive campaigns by the Chinese government against their identity and existence, the Uyghurs and other peoples of East Turkistan refuse to be subjugated by China and keep carrying the torch of resistance against Chinese occupation, handed down to them by their ancestors.

 Since Mao’s occupation of East Turkistan on 1949, the government has tried relentlessly to destroy Uyghur culture and religion.
 Uyghurs have been persecuted under the label of “Nationalists”, “Counter revolutionaries” and “Separatists.”
 Following 9-11 tragedy, Communist authorities rebranded the effort as a “War on Terrorism.”
 Today the people of East Turkistan have become the victims of Xi Jinping’s signature project, “One Belt, One Road” initiative.
 The entire region is branded.
 Punishment is cultural and collective.
 Over three million people are in detention without being charged, or with false and illegal charges.
 Counties, districts, and neighborhoods are filling quotas.
 China has characterized all political resistance as “Islamic terrorism,” and on that pretext developed a surveillance state built on DNA collection, ubiquitous cameras, facial-recognition software & GPS tracking devices on vehicles.